 There’s been a lot of buzz recently about the innovative approaches Alice Ammerman and her colleagues are taking in the area of local, sustainable agriculture.
 Ammerman is the director of the UNC Center for Health Promotion and Disease Prevention (HPDP) and a professor in the Department of Nutrition at the UNC Gillings School of Global Public Health.

 Sustainable food is the subject of a three-part series in the Daily Tar Heel this week.
 This series, and an article in a recent Carolina Alumni Review, focus on Ammerman’s research and personal efforts to bring attention to eating local and healthy foods.

 The Gillings Innovation Laboratory Project, Linking local, sustainable food systems and health: How does eating local impact obesity, the environment and economic viability? was also featured in a seminar at the UNC Gillings School of Global Public Health on March 1.
 The seminar included a reception where local foods were served on compostable plates.
-A webcast of the seminar is available here.

 This project was awarded through the UNC Department of Nutrition in the UNC Gillings School of Global Public Health and is being conducted with support from HPDP.
 The research includes partnerships with researchers, community members and students to conduct multi-disciplinary research.

 “Food is a great way to bring people together.
 There’s just a lot of passion,” said Ammerman.

 Ammerman and her team have spun off several related ideas including a farmers’ market geolocator tool in collaboration with the Rennaissance Computing Institute, a Tar Heel Guide to Restaurants and Caterers Using Local Food, and community gardens.
 More information about the project can be found at the project’s blog.